 Manatees are an essential species within our aquatic ecosystems.
 Saving manatees and the seagrasses upon which so many species depend must be given higher priority if we are to reverse these devastating losses.

 Please click the following link to write to Governor DeSantis and urge him to support the Florida Fish and Wildlife Conservation Commission in its role as the lead coordinator of the Manatee Rescue and Rehabilitation Partnership.
 You can also click the following link to urge President Biden to press the U.S. Fish and Wildlife Service to do more to come to the aid of manatees and the Indian River Lagoon.
 Click the following link to contact the U.S. Fish and Wildlife Service.

 Please Note: Although manatees are losing food resources in the Indian River Lagoon, it does NOT mean it is okay to feed them.
 Giving food to manatees teaches them to associate people and/or boats with food handouts, which changes their behavior and puts them in harm’s way.
-Plus it is illegal.
-Get more info.
+Plus, it is illegal.
 Any “feeding events” that are currently being posted have not been approved by either the state or federal government.
-The best way to help manatees is by writing the officials listed above.
+The best way to help manatees is by writing to the officials listed above.
 Thanks for your help!